upsidedownlabs/upsidedownlabs.github.io/_sources/software/tools/npg-lite-flasher/index.rst

     :width: 400 px
     :alt: NPG Lite Flasher Get from GitHub Flash Completed

-   6. Restart your device, Unplug the USB cable, toggle the NPG Lite’s power switch off and then on, and your board will now boot into the new firmware.
+   6. Restart your device : Unplug the USB cable, toggle the NPG Lite’s power switch OFF and then ON, and your board will now boot into the new firmware.

    7. Check the ``Custom Firmwares`` tab for future flashes; this saves you from downloading the same firmware file again.